natometer/unstuck/README.md

 ## What it does

 UNstuck guides you through one short, structured intervention when you are circling, frozen, or overwhelmed.
-Five minutes.
-No account.
-No tracking.

 **12 interventions across 4 categories:**